First Anglo-Afghan War: Aftermath

 Many voices in Britain, from Lord Aberdeen to Benjamin Disraeli, had criticized the war as rash and insensate.
 The perceived threat from Russia was vastly exaggerated, given the distances, the almost impassable mountain barriers, and logistical problems that an invasion would have to solve.
 In the three decades after the First Anglo-Afghan War, the Russians did advance steadily southward towards Afghanistan.
 In 1842, the Russian border was on the other side of the Aral Sea from Afghanistan.
 By 1865 Tashkent had been formally annexed, as was Samarkand three years later.
 A peace treaty in 1873 with Amir Alim Khan of the Manghit Dynasty, the ruler of Bukhara, virtually stripped him of his independence.
 Russian control then extended as far as the northern bank of the Amu Darya.
 The war would also be renowned as the "greatest military humilation of the nineteenth century" for the British.

 In 1878, the British invaded again, beginning the Second Anglo-Afghan War.

 Lady Butler's famous painting of Dr. William Brydon, initially thought to be the sole survivor, gasping his way to the British outpost in Jalalabad, helped make Afghanistan's reputation as a graveyard for foreign armies and became one of the great epics of empire.

 In 1843, the British army chaplain, G.R.
 Gleig, wrote a memoir of the disastrous First Anglo-Afghan War, describing it as:

 The Church of St. John the Evangelist located in Navy Nagar, Mumbai, India, more commonly known as the Afghan Church, was dedicated in 1852 as a memorial to the dead of the conflict.

+Financial cost of the war

+During the fiscal year of 1840—1841, the campaign in Afghanistan had cost over 1 million British pounds.
+Furthermore, half a million pounds were used towards the upkeep of garrisons in Sindh.
+The upkeep cost the Indian government heavily, drawing them into a deficit of over a million pounds, to which the government was borrowing loans heavily.
+This became increasingly unsustainable, and as a result, British forces in Afghanistan were ordered to be reduced to all but two regiments, with one being in stationed Kabul, and the other in Kandahar.
+Auckland intended to withdraw most troops by the next year, also informing Macnaghten that by 1842, spending had to be cut from 1 million pounds, to just 30,000.